This is my version of Chicken and Wild Rice Casserole that’s just as delicious as the one I ate as a kid, only more nutritious and a lot more fresh!

-- 1 Lb Chicken Breasts (about 2), boneless, skinless, cut into 1/2 inch pieces
+- 1 pound chicken breasts (about 2) - boneless, skinless, cut into 1/2 inch pieces

-2. Place 1 tbsp of olive oil in a large saute pan over medium heat and cook the onions for 2 minutes.
+- While rice is cooking, place 1 tablespoon of olive oil in a large sauté pan over medium heat and cook the onions for 2 minutes.

-3. Add the mushrooms, season with 1/2 tsp of salt and cook another 4 minutes or until the mushrooms are tender and the onions are translucent.
+- Add the mushrooms, season with 1/2 teaspoon of salt and cook another 4 minutes or until the mushrooms are tender and the onions are translucent.

-5. Heat 1 tsp of oil in the sauté pan and cook the chicken, garlic powder and remaining 1/2 tsp of salt for 3 minutes or until cooked through.
+- Heat 1 teaspoon of oil in the sauté pan and cook the chicken, garlic powder and remaining 1/2 teaspoon of salt for 3 minutes or until cooked through.